ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Nix package manager is a declarative configuration management tool similar to plulumi/terraform/kubernetes that are currently popular in the DevOps field.
 Users need to declare the expected system state using [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), and Nix is responsible for achieving that goal.
 The difference is that Nix manages software packages, while plulumi/terraform manages cloud resources.

 >To put it simply, "declarative configuration" means that users only need to declare the results they want.
-For example, you declares that they want to replace the i3 desktop with sway, then Nix will help them achieve that goal.
-Users don't need to worry about the underlying details (such as which packages sway needs to install, which i3-related packages need to be uninstalled, which system configurations or environment variables need to be adjusted for sway, what adjustments need to be made to the Sway parameters if an Nvidia graphics card is used, etc.), Nix will automatically handle these details for the user.
+For example, you declares that you want to replace the i3 windows manager with sway, then Nix will help you achieve the goal.
+You don't need to worry about the underlying details (such as which packages sway needs to install, which i3-related packages need to be uninstalled, which system configurations or environment variables need to be adjusted for sway, what adjustments need to be made to the Sway parameters if an Nvidia graphics card is used, etc.), Nix will automatically handle these details for the user(prerequisite: if the sway's nix packages are designed properly...).

 The Linux distribution built on top of the Nix package manager, NixOS, can be simply described as "OS as Code", which describes the entire operating system's state using declarative Nix configuration files.

-NixOS's configuration only manages the system-level state, the user's HOME directory is not under its jurisdiction.
-There is another important community project, home-manager, specifically for managing user's HOME directories.
-By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained.
+NixOS's configuration only manages the system-level state, the user's HOME directory is not under its control.
+There is another important community project, [home-manager](https://github.com/nix-community/home-manager), is designed to managing user's HOME directories. **By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained**.

 Due to Nix's declarative and reproducible features, Nix is not only used to manage desktop environments but also widely used to manage development and compilation environments, cloud virtual machines, and container image construction.
 [NixOps](https://github.com/NixOS/nixops) from the Nix official and [deploy-rs](https://github.com/serokell/deploy-rs)  from the community are both operations tools based on Nix.

 >Since there are numerous files in the home directory with varying behaviors, it is impossible to version control all of them due to the high cost.
-Generally, only some important configuration files are managed using home-manager, and other files that need to be backed up can be backed up and synchronized using rsync/synthing, or use tools like btrfs timeshift to take snapshots of the home directory.
+Generally, only some important configuration files are managed using home-manager, and other files that need to be backed up can be backed up and synchronized using rsync/synthing, or use tools like [btrbk](https://github.com/digint/btrbk) to take snapshots of the home directory.

 ### Advantages of Nix

 - **Declarative configuration, Environment as Code**, can be managed with Git.
-As long as the configuration files are not lost, the system can be restored to any historical state at any time.
+As long as the configuration files are not lost, the system can be restored to any historical state at any time(ideally).
-  - This approach is consistent with the idea of locking dependency versions in files like cargo.lock/go.mod to ensure reproducible builds.
+  - Nix lock dependent library versions through a lock file named `flake.lock`, to ensure that the system is reproducible, this idea actually borrows from some package managers such as npm, cargo, etc.
-  - Compared with Docker, Dockerfile is actually an imperative configuration and there is no such thing as version locking, so Docker's reproducibility is far inferior to Nix.
+  - Compared with Docker, Nix provides a much stronger guarantee for the reproducibility of build results, because Dockerfile is actually an imperative configuration and there is no such thing as `flake.nix` in Docker, Docker's reproducibility relys on share the build result(which is MUCH MORE LARGAR than Dockerfile itself) through image regitry(e.g. DockerHub).
 - **Highly convenient system customization capability**
-  - By changing a few lines of configuration, various components of the system can be easily replaced.
+  - By changing a few lines of configuration, various components of the NixOS system can be easily customized.
 This is because Nix encapsulates all the underlying complex operations in nix packages and only exports concise and necessary declarative parameters.
   - Moreover, this modification is very safe.
-An example is that some users on the V2EX forum have stated that "[**nixos switching different desktop environments is very simple and clean, and it is very safe.
+An example is that one NixOS user on the V2EX forum have stated that "[**on NixOS, switching between different desktop environments is very simple and clean, and it is very safe.
 I often switch between gnome/kde/sway.**](https://www.v2ex.com/t/938569#r_13053251)"
-- **Rollback**: The system can be rolled back to any historical environment at any time, and NixOS even adds all old versions to the boot options by default to ensure that the system can be rolled back at any time if it crashes.
-Therefore, Nix is also considered the most stable package management method.
+- **Rollback**: The system can be rolled back to any historical environment at any time, and NixOS even adds all old versions to the boot options by default to ensure that the system can be rolled back at any time even though it crashes.
+Therefore, NixOS is also considered one of the most stable Linux Systems.
 - **No dependency conflicts**: Because each software package in Nix has a unique hash, its installation path also includes this hash value, so multiple versions can coexist.
 - **The community is very active, and there are quite a few third-party projects**.
-The official package repository, nixpkgs, has many contributors, and many people share their Nix configurations.
+The official package repository, nixpkgs, has many contributors, and many people share their Nix configurations on Github/Gitlab.
 After browsing through it, the entire ecosystem gives me a sense of excitement in discovering a new continent.

 {{< figure src="./nixos-bootloader.avif" caption="All historical versions are listed in the boot options of NixOS.
 Image from [NixOS Discourse - 10074](https://discourse.nixos.org/t/how-to-make-uefis-grub2-menu-the-same-as-bioss-one/10074)" >}}

 ### Disadvantages of Nix

 - **Relatively high learning curve:**: If you want the system to be completely reproducible and avoid pitfalls caused by improper use, you need to learn about the entire design of Nix and manage the system in a declarative manner.
 You cannot blindly use `nix-env -i` (which is similar to `apt-get install`).
-- **Chaotic documentation**: Firstly, Nix Flakes is still an experimental feature, and there are currently relatively few documents introducing it itself.
+- **Chaotic documentation**: Firstly, Nix Flakes is still an experimental feature, and there are currently relatively few documents introducing it.
 Secondly, most of the Nix community's documentation only introduces the old `nix-env`/`nix-channel`.
-If you want to start learning directly from Nix Flakes, you need to refer to a large number of old documents and extract what you need from them.
+If you want to start learning Nix directly from Nix Flakes, you need to refer to a large number of old documents and extract what you need from them.
 In addition, some of Nix's current core functions are not well-documented (such as `imports` and Nixpkgs Module System), so it is best to look at the source code to understand them.
 - ~~Relatively few packages~~: Retract this one.
-The official claim is that nixpkgs has [80000+](https://search.nixos.org/packages) packages, and in fact, most packages can be found in nixpkgs
+The official claim is that nixpkgs has [80000+](https://search.nixos.org/packages) packages, and indeed, most packages can be found in nixpkgs。
 - **Relatively high disk space usage**: To ensure that the system can be rolled back at any time, Nix preserves all historical environments by default, which can take up a lot of disk space.
-Although you can manually clean up old historical environments periodically with nix-collect-garbage, it is still recommended to buy a larger hard drive.
+Although you can manually clean up old historical environments periodically with `nix-collect-garbage`, it is still recommended to buy a larger hard drive.

+### Summary

 Generally speaking, I think NixOS is suitable for developers who have a certain amount of Linux usage experience and programming experience and want to have more control over their systems.

-There is also some competition between Nix and the relatively popular Dev Containers in the construction of development environment, and the specific differences between them have yet to be explored by me~
+Another info, there is also some competition between Nix and the relatively popular [Dev Containers](https://containers.dev/) in the construction of development environment, and the specific differences between them have yet to be explored by me~

 ## II.
-Installation and Basic Usage
+Installation

 Nix can be installed in multiple ways and supports being installed on MacOS/Linux/WSL as a package manager.
 Nix also provides NixOS, a Linux distribution that uses Nix to manage the entire system environment.